firebolt-db/godocs/docs/Guides/working-with-semi-structured-data/working-with-parquet-arrays-of-structs-and-maps.md

 ### Step 3&ndash;insert into the fact table from the external table

-The example below demonstrates an `INSERT INTO` statement that selects the array values from Parquet data files using the external table column definition in step 1, and then inserts them into the specified fact table column, `some_value`.
+The example below demonstrates an `INSERT` statement that selects the array values from Parquet data files using the external table column definition in step 1, and then inserts them into the specified fact table column, `some_value`.

 ```sql
 SET use_short_column_path_parquet = 1;